 - Are you noticing a correlation between your queue size and delivery times (agile mindset) or are you blind to queues (traditional mindset)?

-- Are you using metrics geared towards promoting the agile mindset or sticking with metrics that drive behavior to reinforce the traditional mindset?
+- Are you using agile metrics geared towards promoting the agile mindset or sticking with metrics that drive behavior to reinforce the traditional mindset?